lynnlangit/gcp-essentials/4_big data_and_genomics/4a_BigQuery/README.md

 - [Object Tables](https://cloud.google.com/bigquery/docs/object-table-introduction)
     - unstructured data is stored in Cloud Storage
     - can be used in image evaluation / Machine Learning scenarios with these [limitations](https://cloud.google.com/bigquery/docs/object-table-inference#limitations)
+    - data can be analyzed used remote functions, such as CloudRun or Cloud Functions
     - external connection must be configured
 - [BigLake Tables](https://cloud.google.com/bigquery/docs/biglake-intro) - example highlighed in screen shot shown above
     - query structured data stored externally with access delegation